galaxyproject/training-material/README.md

  - :movie_camera: The training course is available as video on our [vimeo page](https://vimeo.com/galaxyproject).
  - :eyes: The training course is available as [Galaxy tour](https://github.com/galaxyproject/galaxy-tours)
  - :page_facing_up: The training course and material is available as Galaxy page (:thumbsup: hands-on training).
- - :book: The training course and material is available as annotated text on github (:thumbsup: hands-on training).
+ - :book: The training course and material is available as annotated text (:thumbsup: hands-on training).

 # Literature